dedelala/disco/README.md

         - wait 7s
 ```

-Chases only work in the web interface, for now.
-A chase is not a command and
+Chases only run in `discod`, for now.
+A chase is not a command action and
-chases _cannot_ reference other chases.
+chases _cannot_ chase chases.
 Can you imagine.
-I would rather not.

 ### sheet

-The sheet is the last piece of configuration and describes the web page
+The cue sheet is the last piece of configuration and describes the web page
 displayed by `discod`.
-The interface consists of groups of buttons divided
+The interface comprises groups of buttons divided
 into sections.
 That is all.
-A button may reference a `Cue` or a `Chase`.
+A button may call a `Cue` or a `Chase`.

 For example